MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/supervision-policies.md

 - **Microsoft Teams:** Chat communications and associated attachments in both public and private Microsoft Teams channels and individual chats are supported in Communication Supervision as a standalone service source or with other Microsoft 365 services.
 Automatically scans all Microsoft Teams channels and teams for specific users defined in a policy.
 - **Third-party sources:** You can supervise communications from third-party sources for data imported into mailboxes in your Microsoft 365 organization.
 Communication Supervision supports connections to several popular platforms, including Instant Bloomberg, Facebook, Twitter, and others.

-To learn more about support service integration in supervision policies, see [Supported communication types](supervision-feature-reference.md#Supportedcommunicationtypes) for Communication Supervision.
+To learn more about support service integration in supervision policies, see [supported communication types](supervision-feature-reference.md#supported-communication-types) for Communication Supervision.

 ## Communication Supervision workflow